senthil7780/yara-ws/README.md

 14) use the remote-exec to install jenkins along with java 8

 while i am working i found out that my aws account was compromised and have to wait until i setup a new account.

+The whole task took 3 hrs or more without writing unit tests.
+I have not practised unit tests earlier hence i will take some time.